5. DCMS Cache-B Data Access

 5.1.
 User quota management

-As described in the previous paragraphs, each registered user has a quota limitation for data that can be stored.
+As mentioned in the previous paragraphs, each registered user has a quota limitation for data that can be stored.

 A locked data cube is retained by the system and can be used by both registered and unregistered users, without consuming their quota.
 Another registered user can lock the same data cube and, even if the system doesn’t duplicate it, this locking operation consumes user quota.
 A locking user can unlock a data cube and when there are no more users locking a given data cube, it can be deleted from the system.
-It’s not deleted immediately, because data cubes creation is a time consuming process, so deletion happens only when disk space is needed.
+Since data cube creation is a time consuming process, the application is designed to actually erase the data cube only to free up some space when the disk is running out of memory.

 User can load an unlocked data cube in a layer, but has no guarantee that the data cube won’t be deleted by the system.